pupubird/WebLaunchJS-2021/Advance.md

 console.log(descriptions);
 ```

-It return you a List of all your elements!
+It returns you a list of all your elements!

 Now you can loop them with `for loop`!